 Serologic screening for human immunodeficiency virus (HIV) infection is available only through designated counseling and testing sites.
 Only serum samples are acceptable for HIV testing.
 Specimens submitted to the Virology/Serology Unit must be accompanied by a fully completed HIV OCR scannable submission form.
 Failure to supply the requested information may result in significantly delayed specimen testing.
 Improperly submitted specimens will be stored for ten days pending verbal and/or written notification of the submitter.
 Unless alternate arrangements are initiated by the submitter upon notification of specimen rejection, the specimen will be discarded at the end of the holding period.

 A full 3 mL of serum should be submitted for HIV testing.
 Aseptically collect whole blood in a red top tube or in a serum separator tube.
 Let specimen stand 30 minutes to ensure complete clotting of the blood.
 Centrifuge for 5-10 minutes at 1,000-1,500 xg.
 Transfer serum to a well constructed plastic screw-capped vial with threads on the outside.
 Serum transport tubes should not be overfilled past the 3.0 mL line on the tubes.
 Excessively hemolyzed or extremely lipemic sera are unacceptable for HIV assays.
 Specimens which are not acceptable for testing will be reported UNSATISFACTORY.

-Label each vial of serum with the patient's first and last name and either the date of birth or Social Security number.
+Label each vial of serum with the patient's first and last name and either the date of birth, Social Security number, or other unique identifier.
 A pre-printed HSIS label may be used.
 Complete the HIV submission form in its entirety.
 All items on this form must be completed before the specimen can be processed.